Silvana1st/TOPOL/README.md

 # Topol
-Notebook for course on Machine Learning for Topol Fellows
+Notebooks for course on Machine Learning for Topol Fellows